-As described in Table 6 above, for some practicals marking sessions will be arranged for you to discuss your work with the Senior Demonstrator responsible for marking it; normally this will be within 2 weeks of submission.
+The way in which each practical will be marked this year is described fully above, in Table 6.
+For those practicals to be marked with face-to-face sessions with the SD, normally these will be arranged for you within 2 weeks of submission.
 You will need to sign-up for your marking session, ensuring that the time chosen from those on offer fits in with your other commitments such as tutorials.
 The SD will provide feedback, grade your report and give it a mark out of 10.
 Non-attendance at marking sessions for which you have signed-up, or if you fail to sign-up for one of the sessions offered, will incur penalties as described in Section 10.6 and your tutor will be informed.